 The City of Glendale is home to dozens of commercial and residential art studios, museums, galleries and creative spaces.
-October 15th & 16th, 2016 presents a special opportunity for the public to get a behind the scenes look at the city’s rich culture, diversity and creativity; GO-2016, The Glendale Open Studio Tour, is a free 2-day self-guided event which highlights several creative hubs within the city’s boundaries.
+October 15th & 16th, 2016 presented a special opportunity for the public to get a behind the scenes look at the city’s rich culture, diversity and creativity; GO-2016, The Glendale Open Studio Tour was a free 2-day self-guided event highlighting several creative hubs within the city’s boundaries.

-Over the free two-day experience, tour-goers will be invited into the mind and space of local artists and gain special access to current exhibits, creative co-working spaces and performing arts studios.
-Tour maps will be provided by event producers, 11:11 A Creative Collective at Pacific Park Library (501 S. Pacific Ave.) between the hours of 11 a.m. – 5 p.m. on both days.
+Over the free two-day experience, tour-goers were invited into the mind and space of local artists and gained special access to current exhibits, creative co-working spaces and performing arts studios.
+Tour maps were provided by event producers, 11:11 A Creative Collective at Pacific Park Library.

-GO-2016 is a unique and insightful experience for all art lovers and visitors to meet a wide variety of artists and craftspeople in their studios, some of which are only open to the general public during this event.
-Stops will include commercial and residential studios as well as public art throughout the city, including thirteen utility boxes which are part of the Glendale Arts & Culture Commission’s program “Beyond the Box - Utility Box Murals”.
+GO-2016 was a unique and insightful experience for all art lovers and visitors to meet a wide variety of artists and craftspeople in their studios, some of which were only open to the general public during this event.
+Stops included commercial and residential studios as well as public art throughout the city, including thirteen utility boxes which were part of the Glendale Arts & Culture Commission’s program, “Beyond the Box - Utility Box Murals”.

-Over a dozen artists will also display their work in an open air art market in the main courtyard at Pacific Park Library.
+Over a dozen artists displayed their work in an open air art market in the main courtyard at Pacific Park Library.

-Participating commercial studios include: Cope Studios (926 Western Ave), a 13,000 SF facility that houses 38 diverse artists in all mediums and housing all scopes of creativity ranging from painting, sculpting, and drawing to animation and illustration as well as puppeteers, prop makers, writers, and costumers.
+Participating commercial studios included: Cope Studios (926 Western Avenue), a 13,000 SF facility that houses thirty-eight diverse artists in all mediums and housing all scopes of creativity ranging from painting, sculpting, and drawing to animation and illustration as well as puppeteers, prop makers, writers, and costumers.

-Community Woodshop and Molten Metal Works (located at 3617 San Fernando Rd.) will provide tour goers with the opportunity to learn about workshops where they can create their own furniture and artwork.
-Michael Egede-Nissen (431 E. Mountain St.); a precisionist painter who explores the iconography of the industrial aesthetic will also be opening up his residential studio.
+Community Woodshop and Molten Metal Works (located at 3617 San Fernando Road) provided tour goers with the opportunity to learn about workshops where they create their own furniture and artwork.
+Michael Egede-Nissen (431 East Mountain Street); a precisionist painter who explores the iconography of the industrial aesthetic also opened up his residential studio.

-Additional stops in the tour include MONA, Creative Lounge, GEO Gallery, Tufenkian Fine Arts, Armenian Arts, Roslin Art Gallery, & The Hummingbird Conservatory for the Arts, amongst many more.
+Additional stops in the tour included the Museum of Neon Art, Creative Lounge, GEO Gallery, Tufenkian Fine Arts, Armenian Arts, Roslin Art Gallery, and The Hummingbird Conservatory for the Arts.

 About 11:11 A San Fernando Valley Arts Collective